katukojwalamaniharan/dev-id/README.md

-# 💼 Digital Business Card
+# Digital Business Card

-A simple and elegant **digital business card** built using **HTML and CSS**, designed to showcase my name, contact details, and frontend skills in a clean layout.
+This project is a responsive and minimal **digital business card** built using **HTML and CSS**.
+It is designed to present essential personal and professional details in a simple, modern, and visually appealing way.

-## 🎯 Overview
+## Overview

-This project is a minimal web-based business card that represents me as a frontend developer.
-It’s lightweight, responsive, and focuses purely on design — no JavaScript required!
+The purpose of this project is to demonstrate frontend design skills using only core web technologies.
+It includes a structured layout, typography, and styling principles that ensure readability and a professional appearance across devices.

-## 🛠️ Tech Stack
+## Features

+- Responsive design adaptable to all screen sizes
+- Minimal and modern user interface
+- Organized layout for personal information
+- Lightweight and fast loading

+## Technologies Used

-- **HTML5** – for structure
+- **HTML5** – for the structure and content
-- **CSS3** – for styling and layout
+- **CSS3** – for design and responsiveness

-## ✨ Features

-- 🧾 Clean and professional design
-- 📱 Fully responsive for mobile and desktop
-- 🎨 Smooth hover effects and typography
-- 💡 Easy to customize with your own details

-## 🖼️ Preview
+## Project Preview

-> _Add a screenshot of your business card UI here_
+> (Include a screenshot or preview of the business card here)